JenniferLang1921/TriviaGame/README.md

 #  https://jenniferlang1921.github.io/TriviaGame/

+_America's Favorite Trivia Game_
-This is a triva game called America's favorite trivia game.
-It has questions about America's favorite foods.
-The timer will run for 30 seconds while you select your answers, then the correct answers will be shown to you.
+*Trivia questions about America's favorite foods

+*The timer will run for 30 seconds while you select your answers, then the correct answers will be shown to you.

 *Technologies used: javascript, jquery, css, bootstrap 4, html5